 DefinitionThis section has been translated automatically.

-- Acute, mostly histamine-mediated, single or recurrent swelling of the skin and/or mucous membrane, lasting 1-7 days.
-Frequent occurrence in the face (periorbital and on the lips), induced by massive edema formation in the subcutis.
+Acute, mostly histamine-mediated (usually occurring in acute or chronic urticaria), single or recurrent at irregular intervals, lasting 1-7 days, circumscribed swelling of the skin and/or mucosa.
+Frequent occurrence on the face (periorbital and lips), induced by massive edema formation in the subcutis.
 But also other lower and/or upper extremities.

-- Most frequent form of angioedema with close causal association with urticaria.
-Often occurring in the context of chronic idiopathic urticaria, intolerant urticaria or other forms of urticaria.
+Most common form of angioedema with close causal association with urticaria.
+Often occurring in the setting of chronic idiopathic urticaria, intolerance urticaria, or in other forms of urticaria.

-- Occurrence of chronic recurrent ("idiopathic") angioedema is also possible without simultaneous presence of urticaria, hereditary angioedema or renin-angiotensin-aldosterone system blocker-induced angioedema (e.g. by ACE inhibitors).
+Note: Occurrence of chronic recurrent ("idiopathic") angioedema is also possible without concomitant presence of urticaria, hereditary angioedema, or renin-angiotensin-aldosterone system blocker-induced angioedema (e.g., due to ACE inhibitors).

 EtiopathogenesisThis section has been translated automatically.